BIPOC Interns Make a Difference

 SHORTCOMINGS.
 Of course, setting up a BIPOC internship or a local GND will not solve the problems of racism, classism and all the oppressions baked into our climate movement and in the larger society.
 It did take a long time to come up with the idea of an internship and really get our GND off the ground.
 Over that time, some early organizers left for other priorities.

 Organizing students generally has one major flaw.
-Students graduate.
-We have not kept good contact with most former interns.
-Every semester, we largely start again.
+Students graduate or do not reapply.
+Every semester we lose some of our strongest interns.
 Some white, middle-class, activists opposed rent stabilization.
 Most critically, much of our funding came from one national funder, CEF.
 We have yet to prove that enough money can be raised locally to support the internship.
 That is our current focus.

 On balance, a large (20 plus), BIPOC, high-school internship with a Green New Deal agenda is one way to diversify our mostly white, middle-class climate movement and help build real political power.
 We encourage you to consider it.